I got two hire car speeding fines in France. Do I have to pay them after Brexit? What happens if I ignore them?

 Do you have to pay hire car speeding fines after Brexit?

-The hire car company will get the speeding fine.
-They will then pass this onto whoever was driving the car.
-When you sign your rental agreement at the point of hiring the car, the small print will say that you are responsible for any speeding or other traffic infringements that occur during the term of the agreement.
+When you sign your rental agreement at the point of hiring the car, the small print will say that you are responsible for any speeding or other traffic fines that are incurred during the term of the agreement.

 The hire car company may forward the fines onto you so you can pay them.
 Alternatively, they will pay the fine, then deduct the money from your credit card.
 They will have the details of this in case you damage the car while it’s in your hands.